jms301/ANUpdaterUK/README.md

 ```console
 :~$ npx wrangler d1 execute pcode_wpc --file="./data/pcodes_wpc.short.sql" --local
 ```
+edit .dev.env to add in your AN API key

 > [!CAUTION]
 > The dev server **WILL** connect to and modify data in the Action Network account you give it an API key for!

-edit .dev.env to add in your AN API key

 ```console
 :~$ npx wrangler dev
 ```
+> [!CAUTION]
+> The dev server **WILL** connect to and modify data in the Action Network account you give it an API key for!